Municue

 #12Authorization for the City Council to act as elected representative for issuance of up to $75,000,000 in tax-exempt multifamily residential mortgage revenue bonds by the Dallas Housing Finance Corporation to finance the Hall Street Apartments, a new affordable multifamily development at 1823 North Hall Street.

-#13Authorization for the Dallas Public Facility Corporation to acquire, develop, and own Apperson, a mixed-income multifamily development across four parcels, and to enter into a 75-year lease with Slate Properties LLC, with an estimated General Fund revenue foregone of approximately $5.6 million over 60 years.
+#13Authorizes the Dallas Public Facility Corporation to acquire, develop, and own Apperson, a mixed-income multifamily development spanning four parcels, and to enter a 75-year lease with Slate Properties, LLC for the project.
+Estimated General Fund revenue foregone over 60 years is $5,616,793.05.

 #14Authorizes the Dallas Public Facility Corporation to acquire and develop Thirty21, an 86-unit mixed-income multifamily development at 3021 Martin Luther King Jr. Boulevard, and enter a 75-year lease with Phoenician Development Group, LLC, with estimated general fund revenue foregone of $533,246.70 over 60 years.